We confirm your city will accept the complaint before you pay.

 Awareness

-Through our blog, resource guides, and jurisdiction-specific reporting pages, we help Florida residents understand exactly how local code enforcement works, what triggers inspector visits, what the penalty structure looks like, and how to navigate the process effectively — whether you're the one filing the complaint or the one receiving it.
+SNITCH closes that knowledge gap.
+Through our blog, resource guides, and jurisdiction-specific reporting pages, we explain how local code enforcement works, what triggers an inspector visit, how the penalty structure runs, and how to navigate the process, whether you're filing the complaint or receiving one.

 Collaboration